Corruption, like so many things in life, is in the eye of the beholder.

 And it didn’t stop there.
 One after another, the other cities and provinces of Southern Inner China declared themselves also free of Qing rule in the weeks and months that followed.
 China was split in two, fracturing along the familiar fault line of the Qinling Mountains.
 All eyes now turned to General Yuan in the North, who still had the best divisions of the imperial army at his beck and call.
 Would he invade the South in order to preserve the dynasty he had served all his life?
 Would he allow the South to go its own way while the North went its?
 Or would he seize this moment for his own glory?

-At this fraught juncture, on Christmas Day, 1911, Sun Yat-sen returned to the Middle Kingdom from his long exile.
+At this fraught juncture, on Christmas Day, 1911, Sun Yat-sen returned to China from his long exile.
 The revolution may have happened without his direct participation, but he was widely regarded in the South at least as its spiritual father, the natural man to take its reins now: the rebels named him provisional president of their new republic.
 Soong Ai-ling, now finished with her studies in the United States, volunteered to become Sun’s secretary, to record for posterity every instant of his — and her father’s — time of triumph.
-Thus she was at his side when Sun proclaimed a new political party, the first of the modern stripe ever to exist in China, formed from all of the various underground factions that he had associated with over the past two decades, along with the many newcomers who had effected the recent rebellions in Wuhan and elsewhere.
+Thus she was at his side when Sun announced a new political party, the first of the modern stripe ever to exist in China, formed from all of the various underground factions that he had associated with over the past two decades, along with the many newcomers who had effected the recent rebellions in Wuhan and elsewhere.
 It was to be called the Kuomintang, or “National People’s Party.”

 But there still remained the problem of that other government in Beijing, which General Yuan and his formidable army ostensibly still served.
 A frantic negotiation ensued, during which Yuan proved himself to be more ambitious than he was loyal.
 He would join the Kuomintang and do away with the Qing once and for all, he said, on one condition: he rather than Sun Yat-sen must be given the presidency.
 Sun agonized, but he had no confidence in his rebels’ ability to win a war against Yuan’s army.
 The progress that had been made was too precious and fragile to risk.
 He accepted the general’s terms.
-“Yuan is the only man who can rule China today,” Sun proclaimed, very graciously under the circumstances.
+“Yuan is the only man who can rule China today,” Sun publicly declared, very graciously under the circumstances.

 Thus on February 12, 1912, the six-year-old Emperor Puyi formally abdicated; as a last gesture on the part of General Yuan toward the regime he had served for so long, he was allowed to escape the Forbidden City with his life.
 On that anticlimactic note, the two-millennium-plus epoch of imperial China came to an end.
 It is understandable if this presumed moment of vindication, so long dreamed of by the likes of Charlie Soong and Sun Yat-sen, felt a bit less propitious in reality than they had imagined it would.
 Their new republic was to be led by a general in uniform rather than a civilian — not a terribly auspicious harbinger for any freshly minted government’s liberal future.
 Of Sun’s vaunted Three Principles, Democracy and Socialism were still well out of reach, while even Nationalism, in the sense of national unity, was destined to prove a stretch.

-In short, any misgiving the two friends might have felt were very well-founded.
+Any misgiving the two friends might have felt were very well-founded.
 In many ways, the tragedy of modern China was only just beginning.

 (A full listing of print and online sources used will follow the final article in this series.)